sdurnev/janumg20cm_modbus_tcp/README.md

 # janumg20cm-modbus-tcp

-Read modbus arguments from 19000 address, and returns a json object.
+Read modbus arguments from 1000 to 1416 address, and returns a json object.

 Programm flags: